 To ensure understanding and uniformity of/in the administration and scoring of our examinations, manuals have been updated and posted on the Important Documents page of our website.
 These updated manuals include drafts of rubrics that have been updated to score Part 4: Writing starting with the January 2020 examination.
 We expect these draft rubrics to be finalized in the fall of 2019.
 Substantial changes to the draft rubrics will not be made once they are published in their finalized versions.

 Note: The changes to Checkpoint B examinations described above apply only to the voiced languages of Chinese, French, Italian, and Spanish.
 The changes do not apply to American Sign Language.

 The cost of our examinations is as follows:

 - $5.75 per student examination

 - The cost of shipping determined by volume and distance**

-- If requested, $4.00 per class set of Role Play cards**
+- If requested, $4.00 per class set of Part 1: Conversation/Roleplay cards***

 **The OHM BOCES courier service will deliver examinations, at no additional expense, to our component districts and districts that subscribe to that co-service.

 ***For schools that order our examinations, digital versions of the Conversation/Roleplay tasks are also available for free via the Buzz Learning Management System.
 The following people will be given access to these tasks unless otherwise specified by the person who submits the order: